Insect Sting Allergy

 - red spots

-An epinephrine auto-injector is a prescription medicine that comes in an easy-to-carry container about the size of a large marker.
+An epinephrine auto-injector comes in a small, easy-to-carry container.
 It’s simple to use.
 Your doctor will show you how to use it.
 Kids who are old enough can be taught how to give themselves the injection.

-Staff at your child’s school should know that your son or daughter has an insect sting allergy.
-You should agree upon a plan in case of a serious reaction and the injectable epinephrine must be available at all times.
-If your child is old enough to carry his or her own epinephrine, it should not be in a locker, but in a purse or backpack that’s with your child at all times.
+Share emergency plans with anyone who cares for your child, including relatives and school officials.
+Together, agree on a plan in case of a serious reaction at school, including making sure that injectable epinephrine is available at all times.
+If your child is old enough to carry the epinephrine, it should be in a purse or backpack that’s with your child at all times, not in a locker.
+Also consider having your child wear a medical alert bracelet.

 The best way to prevent allergic reactions to insect stings is to avoid getting stung in the first place.
 Teach your child to: